consoledotdev/home/content/privacy.md

 emails, but will keep your data for 1 year to help us track unsubscribe rates over time.
 If you wish to delete all your data immediately, please email us.

-If you unsubscribe from Jobs Console, we will stop sending you emails, but will keep your data for 1 year to allow you to resubscribe.
-You can delete your data at any time by logging into your account or by emailing us.

 ### Cookies

 We use cookies only for essential purposes.